XeniaTsomp/ModelChecking/README.md

 	const int transmitted_packets_up;

-	// Formula finish represents the final state of the model
-	// Model will finish when the OLT will have send transmitted_packets and ONU will have received all packets
+	// Formula finish represents the final state of the model.
+Model will finish when the OLT will have send transmitted_packets and ONU will have received all packets
 	// and the ONU will have send transmitted packets and OLT will have received all packets

 	formula finish = ((q_down=0) & (q_up=0) & (packets_down = transmitted_packets_down) & (packets_up=transmitted_packets_up));

-// The OLT has a queue/ONU where ONU's packets are arrived

-// With the increase of packet arrival rate queue size increases and then (queue becomes full) packets dropped

-// When an ONU sleeps, its downstream traffic is bufferd by the OLT and its upstream traffic is bufferd by the ONU.
+// The OLT has a queue/ONU where ONU's packets are arrived.
+With the increase of packet arrival rate queue size increases and then (queue becomes full) packets dropped.
+When an //ONU sleeps, its downstream traffic is bufferd by the OLT and its upstream traffic is bufferd by the ONU.
 Then ONU turns to active mode and receives its packets.

 	module QUEUE_DOWN